 Amoxicillin has a mean elimination half-life of approximately one hour and a mean total clearance of approximately 25 l/hour in healthy subjects.
-Approximately 60 to 70% of the amoxicillin is excreted unchanged in urine during the first 6 hours after administration of a single 250 mg or 500 mg dose of amoxicillin.
-Various studies have found the urinary excretion to be 50-85% for amoxicillin over a 24 hour period

-Concomitant use of probenecid delays amoxicillin excretion.
+Approximately 60 to 70% of the amoxicillin is excreted unchanged in urine during the first 6 hours after administration of a standard dose of amoxicillin.
+Various studies have found the urinary excretion to be 50-85% for amoxicillin over a 24hour period.
+Concomitant use of probenecid delays amoxicillin excretion (see section 4.5).

-Age:
+Age